Lucille Ball: Early career

 In 1925, Ball, then only 14, started dating Johnny DeVita, a 21-year-old local hoodlum.
 Her mother was unhappy with the relationship, and hoped the romance, which she was unable to influence, would burn out.
 After about a year, her mother tried to separate them by exploiting Ball's desire to be in show business.
 Despite the family's meager finances, in 1926, she enrolled Ball in the John Murray Anderson School for the Dramatic Arts, in New York City, where Bette Davis was a fellow student.
 Ball later said about that time in her life, "All I learned in drama school was how to be frightened."
 Ball's instructors felt she would not be successful in the entertainment business, and were unafraid to directly state this to her.

 In the face of this harsh criticism, Ball was determined to prove her teachers wrong and returned to New York City in 1928.
 That same year, she began working for Hattie Carnegie as an in-house model.
 Carnegie ordered Ball to bleach her brown hair blond, and she complied.
-Of this time in her life, Ball said, "Hattie taught me how to slouch properly in a $1,000 hand-sewn sequin dress and how to wear a $40,000 sable coat as casually as rabbit."
+Of this time in her life, Ball said: "Hattie taught me how to slouch properly in a $1,000 hand-sewn sequin dress and how to wear a $40,000 sable coat as casually as rabbit."

-Her acting forays were still at an early stage when she became ill with rheumatic fever and was unable to work for two years.
+Her acting forays were stilled at an early stage when she became ill with rheumatic fever and was unable to work for two years.